1. What is a No Discharge Zone (NDZ)?

 A no discharge zone (NDZ) is a designated body of water where the discharge of sewage (blackwater/toilet waste) from boats, whether treated or not, is prohibited.

-Under existing federal regulations, treated sewage may be discharged anywhere in Puget Sound, and untreated sewage may be discharged as long as the boat is more than three miles from shore.
+Previous to the NDZ with federal regulations, treated sewage could be discharged anywhere in Puget Sound, and untreated sewage could be discharged as long as the boat was more than three miles from shore.

-2. When will a No Discharge Zone take effect?
+2. When did the Puget Sound No Discharge Zone take effect?

-3. Which waters will be included in the No Discharge Zone?
+3. Which waters are included in the No Discharge Zone?

-The NDZ boundaries in the submitted petition include all inland marine waters of Puget Sound, Lake Washington, and all the water bodies that connect Lake Washington to Puget Sound.
-The proposed NDZ would apply to all recreational and commercial vessels.
-The proposed NDZ boundary would include the marine waters east of a line between the New Dungeness and Discovery Island lighthouses, east of Port Angeles and Victoria.
-This would include the San Juan Islands in the north and South Puget Sound and the Hood Canal.
+The NDZ boundaries include all inland marine waters of Puget Sound, Lake Washington, and all the water bodies that connect Lake Washington to Puget Sound.
+The NDZ boundary includes marine waters east of a line between the New Dungeness and Discovery Island lighthouses, east of Port Angeles and Victoria.
+This includes the San Juan Islands in the north and South Puget Sound and the Hood Canal.
+(See map)

-The performance of most commonly used marine sanitation devices (MSDs) is inadequate for treating sewage or for ensuring the protection of Puget Sound.
-An EPA study documented that fecal bacteria levels in discharge from approved MSDs can be several thousand times higher than Coast Guard standards for MSDs.
+The performance of most commonly used marine sanitation devices (MSDs) can be inadequate for treating sewage or for insuring Puget Sound is protected.
+An EPA study documented that fecal bacteria levels in discharge from MSDs can be several thousand times higher than Coast Guard standards for MSDs.

-There are three types of MSD, and each works differently:
+There are three types of marine sanitation devices (MSD), and each works differently:

-- Type 1: Grinds and disinfects sewage, and should control fecal bacteria to 1,000 bacteria per 100 milliliters of water.
+- Type I: Grinds and disinfects sewage, and should control fecal bacteria to 1,000 bacteria colonies per 100 milliliters of water.

-- Type 2: Digests sewage with a septic process, and should control fecal bacteria to 200 bacteria per 100 milliliters of water.
+- Type II: Digests sewage with a septic process, and should control fecal bacteria to 200 bacteria colonies per 100 milliliters of water.

-- Type 3: Provides a holding tank for disposal of sewage other than to water, most commonly by pump-out for delivery to an on-shore wastewater treatment plant.
+- Type III: Provides a holding tank for disposal of sewage other than to water, most commonly by pump-out for delivery to an on-shore wastewater treatment plant.

-6. How do Type 1 and 2 MSD discharges compare to on-shore treatment?
+6. How do Type I and Type II discharges compare to on-shore treatment?

 There are several differences: